 A university town with a massive student population, Knoxville has a youthful vibe, with plenty of art installations and indie shops.
 The food scene, too, is pulsing, as is the craft beer — more than 20 breweries now call Knoxville home.
 Hikers, bikers, and those who simply like to exist outdoors often flock to the city due to its waterfront perch (the Tennessee River divides the campus and downtown from South Knoxville, or SoKno) and the fact that it boasts more than 100 miles of paved greenways and trails.
 The city’s lower cost of living compared to its neighbors draws creative entrepreneurs who want to try something new, which means that with each visit to Knoxville you’re likely to discover something completely unique, off the wall, or both.

-What are the top things to do in Knoxville?
+Top things to do in Knoxville

 Ijams Nature Center